 Religion: 9 credits (6 credits while in Arts and Sciences)

 Of the three required religion courses, the first must be TRS 201, Faith Seeking Understanding, a learning community course.
-The second theology course can be any sequence of courses in the School of Theology and Religious Studies.
+The second theology course must be TRS 202 A or TRS 202B The Church and the Human Person.
 The third required theology course is a biomedical ethics course, either Theology 333 or Philosophy 303 (this course is taken after matriculating into the School of Nursing during junior year).
 Bioethics must be taken at Catholic University and is not transferable from another university.

 Humanities/Liberal Studies: 18 credits